 OUR MISSION IN ACTION

-The MMS bi-weekly eMagazine, Monte-Stories provides MMS families and friends with in-depth stories about student projects, school trips, awards and successes, alumni stories and highlights MMS in the wider community.
+The MMS Facebook Page provides MMS families and friends with photos and stories about student projects, school trips, awards, alumni stories and highlights MMS in the wider community.

 A PORTRAIT OF AN MMS GRADUATE